 Tizanidine (brand names Zanaflex, Sirdalud, other) is a short-acting muscle relaxer and it works by blocking pain nerve impulses going to the brain.

 Commonly reported side effects of tizanidine include xerostomia, tiredness, constipation, increased liver enzymes, bradycardia, drowsiness, dizziness, hypotension, and asthenia.

-An estimated total of 1005 drugs are known to interact with tizanidine.
+An estimated total of 1005 drugs is known to interact with tizanidine.
 Also, caffeine and alcohol may increase some side-effects.

 There are 4 disease interactions with tizanidine including hypotension, psychoses, hepatotoxicity, and hypotension.

 Gamma-hydroxybutyrate (GHB) (C4H8O3) is a central nervous system (CNS) depressant and naturally occurring neurotransmitter.
 It’s also a psychoactive drug aka. “club drug” or “date rape” drug.
 The psychoactive compound might help patients with fibromyalgia because it causes euphoria, increased sex drive, and tranquility.
 It might be a successful alternative drug for certain fibromyalgia patients.